SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/01-Validation.md

 # Why to Validate?

-When we have a **larger application**, we have **more data** to store.

-This data comes from the user.
+**Data validation** is crucial, as it avoids the storage of "bad" information in your database.

 That means that we have to prevent the user from entering **incorrect** data.

-That is why we use validation.

-If the user enters a **correct** data, we will store it in the database.
+If the user enters **correct** data, we will store it in the database.

-But if it is **incorrect**, we need to return a message, and we should not store the data in the database.
+But if it is **incorrect**, we need to return an appropriate message.

+In **web development**, data validation is performed by taking user input, usually from a form, and then comparing a valid model, or schema.

 [/slide]